-While dynamic sites enable a large variety of functions such as interactivity and personalization, they tend to take longer to code and cost more to build than static sites.
+While dynamic sites enable many functions, such as interactivity and personalization, they take longer to code and cost more to build than static sites.

-A traditional CMS is an application that provides a user-friendly interface that enables collaborators to create, edit and publish content.
+A traditional CMS application provides a user-friendly interface that enables collaborators to create, edit, and publish content.

 The main appeal of traditional CMSes like WordPress and Drupal is that non-coders can use them to build functional and attractive websites without depending on front-end developers, thanks to templates and drag-and-drop builders.